floraison/fugit/.github/ISSUE_TEMPLATE/issue-report.md

 ## Issue description

 A clear and concise description of what the issue is.
+(There is an example of a carefully filled issue at https://github.com/floraison/fugit/issues/18)

 ## How to reproduce